Parliament protests: Luxon gets extra security, backs PM's call to ignore group

 Despite police assurances that people would be able to freely enter and exit the car parking area, on social media, some believed it was a trap to either impound the cars or make it easier for police to surround the protest areas and warned other protesters not to take up the offer.

-Asked if he was concerned the involvement of former National MP Matt King in the protest would hurt National's brand, Luxon said "not at all."
+Asked if he was concerned the involvement of former National MP Matt King in the protest would hurt National's brand, Luxon said: "not at all".

 He said the party had been very clear that it was strongly supportive of vaccines and boosters.